-In this post we will talk about the life of the programmer: what are the fears that a programmer may have?
-ENTER!
+In this post we will talk about the life of the programmer: what are the fears a programmer may have?
+ENTERS!

 Welcome to another post.
-Everybody has fears and worries, related to anything: family, school, couple issues, etc, but there are also fears related to what you do: your profession or your job.
-Programming is one of the most demanded areas in the work environment, and a person before and during his way to be a programmer, has certain doubts or fears when he is becoming a person who is related in this area.
-That's why today I present to you ...
+All people have fears and fears, related to anything: family, school, relationship, etc., but there are also fears related to what one does: their profession or their work.
+Programming is one of the most demanded areas in the workplace, and a person before and during their path to being a programmer, has certain doubts or fears when becoming a person who is related in this area.
+That is why today I present ...

-Technologies are updated, and when they are very important changes, it is necessary to relearn how to use that new technology.
-When a programmer learns how to use a technology (be it: C/C++, Python, Java, SQL, Android Studio, Swift, etc, etc), he fears that it will be updated, with new syntax, new elements that he will have to learn, and it is precisely this fear of having to adapt to new changes, and apart from fear, it is lazy.
+Technologies are updated, and when they are very important changes, it is necessary to relearn how that new technology is used.
+When a programmer learns to use a technology (call it: C / C ++, Python, Java, SQL, Android Studio, Swift, etc, etc), he fears that it will be updated, with new syntax, new elements that he has to learn, and is precisely that fear of having to adapt to new changes, and apart from fear, it is laziness.
 But why do we have this fear?
-I will explain it in the next point:
+I will precisely explain it in the following point:

 Fear of not being able to learn new things

-As I said, changes are our daily bread, and the fear that really provokes the programmer is not being able to understand and not being able to learn new things, and even worse: that these changes have to be applied yes or yes because: they are required at work, the client asks for things that require such changes, etc, etc. When a programmer already has a certain position in a company, or considers himself as "advanced", or simply is a good programmer, what fear can he derive from this?
+As I said, changes are the bread and butter, and the fear that the programmer truly causes is not being able to understand and not be able to learn new things, and worse still: that these changes we have to apply yes or yes because: they are required in the work, the client asks for things that require such changes, etc, etc. When a programmer already has a certain position in a company, or is considered "advanced", or is simply a good programmer, what fear can derive from this ?:

 Fear of asking others

-Programming generates many doubts and confusions ...
-One of the fears of a programmer is to have to ask someone else to teach us because we don't understand.
-What will they say about you because of that?
-That you have to be taught by someone who probably occupies an inferior "position" than you in the company?
-Phew, God, the boss is going to replace me!
+Programming generates many doubts and confusion ...
+One of the fears of a programmer is having to ask another person to teach us because we do not understand.
+What will they say about you for that?
+What does someone who probably occupies a lower "position" than yours in the company have to teach you?
+Uff, God, the boss is going to replace me!

 Fear that the client will not accept your work

-As a programmer, you can kill yourself doing a job for which you can be paid very well, but it turns out that after nights of sleeplessness, whole weeks of working EVERY DAY, the client whimsically asks for a change that requires making the whole project from scratch.
-Or that he simply tells you: "I didn't like it, I don't want it", and not only the clients, even worse if he is your boss and you are in an important position in his company.
+One as a programmer can kill himself doing a job for which they can pay us very well, but it turns out that after sleepless nights, entire weeks working ALL DAY, the client whimsically asks for a change that requires making the ENTIRE PROJECT from scratch.
+Or just tell you: "I didn't like it, I don't want it," and not just the customers, even worse if it's your boss and you're in an important position at their company.

 Fear of deploying your startup

-The programmers are also entrepreneurs, and this is what I mean by making projects or companies with pure code, and they are very afraid that when they are launched to the public, they do not attract attention, do not prosper and all our work is ruined.
+Programmers are also entrepreneurs, and with this is that I am talking about doing projects or companies with pure code, and they are VERY AFRAID that when they are released to the public, that they do not attract attention, do not prosper and all our work is ruined.

-Sometimes programmers are afraid to work as a team, because they believe that if they make a mistake, the other team members will cross it out, throw it away, make fun of it ...
+Sometimes programmers are afraid of working as a team, because they believe that if they make a mistake, the other team members will cross it out, throw it away, make fun of it ...

-A programmer is afraid that they will be labeled as weird, that the world won't understand them, that they won't understand their passion or what they have to say, that people will stay away from them because they are bored ... that they will be labeled as all-powerful and only look for you to help them fix their computers, or that they will say the typical phrase: "Can you help me hack into a Facebook?"
+A programmer is afraid that they will call him strange, that the world does not understand them, that they do not understand their passion or what they have to talk about, that people will move away from them because they are bored ... that they will be branded as all powerful and only they look for them so that you help them fix their computers, or that they tell you the typical phrase: "Can you help me hack Facebook?"
 Pff. ?

-Before I say goodbye, I leave you a couple of posts from my blog that you might like, programmer:
+Before saying goodbye, I leave you a couple of posts on my blog that you might like, programmer:

-- The first programmer and the first program in the world.
+- The world's first programmer and the world's first program.

 - 7 steps to create a successful website.

-- I'm not good at programming...
-You really think not?
+- I'm not good for programming ...
+Do you really think not?

 - More posts for programmers!

-JOIN THE GLOBAL DEVELOPER CHAT,!AVAILABLE IN GOOGLE PLAY!
+JOIN THE GLOBAL PROGRAMMER CHAT,AVAILABLE ON GOOGLE PLAY!